The Rylands

 Nominations

-Recipients for the following award categories have been selected by Library Executive Team.
+Recipients for the following award categories will be selected by Library Executive Team.

 Enriqueta and John Rylands Staff Member of the Year Award